adhisandira/Excel-Powerbi-Dashboard-Project/perfume-sales-analysis/README.md

 - Brand positioning and pricing have a greater impact on sales than stock quantity

 ### 4. Brand Performance
+- Calvin Klein records the highest units sold, while Versace generates the highest total sales due to its higher average selling price
-- Sales are heavily driven by a few established brands, with Calvin Klein and Versace consistently generating the highest units sold across multiple segments
+- Sales are concentrated among a small number of established brands, with Calvin Klein and Versace consistently leading overall brand performance
 - Some brands offer a wide product range but generate lower sales per item

 ### 5. Seller Distribution